-Tanzanian bloggers demanded to pay up in internet clampdown
+Tanzania's bloggers fight back against $930 fee as court grants injunction

+(CNN)A temporary court injunction has ruled against the Tanzanian government's legislation demanding bloggers pay a $930 fee to publish content.

-(CNN)As part of sweeping new internet regulations, the Tanzanian government has introduced a $930 fee for those wanting to have an online blog, giving the authorities unprecedented control over the internet.
+The blogging fee, part of sweeping internet regulations, would give the authorities unprecedented control over the internet.

-The government now requires all bloggers to pay the annual fee and register before they begin publishing material.

-The state-run Tanzania Communications Regulatory Authority (TCRA) said in a statement bloggers and content providers have until May 5 to complete the application process.
+Last week, the state-run Tanzania Communications Regulatory Authority (TCRA) had said in a statement that bloggers and content providers had until May 5 to complete the application process.

+Six human rights groups, media platforms and independent publishers filed the case in Tanzania's high court, reported Reuters.

 It's not just bloggers affected by the provisions, but online radio stations, online streaming platforms, online forums, social media users and internet cafes.